puffyCid/artemis-book/src/scripting/typescript.md

 # Why TypeScript?

 A `TypeScript` library is provided instead of `JavaScript` due to the enhanced features and ease of use `TypeScript` provides over plain `JavaScript`.
-There are multiple online resources that provide additional information about the benefits of `TypeScript`.

 Continuing from `get_registry(registry_file_path)` example: